 For example, women show their desirability by tilting their head to expose their neck (a prime erogenous zone).
-Men stand up straight, square the shoulders, plant their feet slightly more than shoulder width apart and display their hands.
+Men stand up straight, square the shoulders, plant their feet slightly more than shoulder width apart, and display their hands.

 As you get better at reading and responding to body language, you’ll notice people finding you more charismatic and responding to you better.
-“Fake it til you make it” is a tired and overused phrase.
-People sense desperation and inauthenticity wafting off of you like a bonfire.
+“Fake it till you make it” is a tired and overused phrase.
+People sense desperation and inauthenticity wafting off you like a bonfire.
 Faking confidence won’t mask that.